Trump hosts the Kennedy Center Honors recognizing Stallone, Kiss, Gaynor and others

 During Trump’s first term, multiple honorees were openly critical of the president.
 In 2017, Trump’s first year in office, honors recipient and film producer Norman Lear threatened to boycott his own ceremony if Trump attended.
 Trump stayed away during that entire term.

 Trump has said he was deeply involved in choosing the 2025 honorees and turned down some recommendations because they were “too woke."
+He said Sunday that about 50 names were whittled down to five.
 While Stallone is one of Trump's Hollywood ”special ambassadors" and has likened Trump to George Washington, the political views of Sunday's other guests are less clear.

 Honorees' views about Trump